-- can understand and relate to specialist literature with simple statistic and econometric meth- - can assess the results of empirical papers,can independently make simple empirical analyses, - can follow a specialist lecture in English and contribute to an subject-related discussion in English, - can write subject-related texts in English.
+- have a command of instruments, which give them active and passive access to subject-related communication, - can understand and relate to specialist literature with simple statistic and econometric methods, - can assess the results of empirical papers, - can independently make simple empirical analyses, - can follow a specialist lecture in English and contribute to a subject-related discussion in English.

-12. Compulsory module: Introduction to Scientific Working h ECTS- Credits Univ. a.
-SE Fundamentals of Scientific Working Types of scientific papers; finding of ideas; relevance of problem statements; structure of scientific papers; research and evaluation of literature; correct handling of sources 1 2.0 LFUI b.
-SE Seminar for Writing the Bachelor's Thesis Synopsis In-depth scientific work; handling of theories in the Bachelor's thesis; empirical social research; qualitative and quantitative research methods; presentation and discussion of the synopsis 2 4.0 UMIT SE Seminar with Bachelor's Thesis Students write a paper on a theme taken from the areas of economy, health, sports and tourism, which introduces to scientific working.
-Within the scope of the oral presentation, the exam candidate's skills for scientific discourse are evaluated.
-1 2.0 + 10.0 LFUI/ UMIT Total 4 8.0 Objectives Students are able to - formulate a scientific question in a clear way, - embed results in scientific literature - identify suitable instruments for analysing a specific theme - independently make empirical analyses and carry out simple research tasks with guidance.
+10. Compulsory Module: Introduction to Scientific Working h ECTS- Credits Univ. a.
+SE Fundamentals of Scientific Working Types of scientific papers; finding of ideas; relevance of problem statements; structure of scientific papers; research and evaluation of literature; correct handling of sources 2 4.0 UMIT TIROL b.
+SE Seminar for Writing the Bachelor's Thesis Synopsis In-depth scientific work; handling of theories in the Bachelor's Thesis; empirical social research; qualitative and quantitative research methods; presentation and discussion of the synopsis 4.0 LFUI SE Seminar with Bachelor's Thesis Students write a paper on a theme taken from the areas of economy, health, sports and tourism, which introduces to scientific working.
+Within the scope of the oral presentation, the exam candidate's skills 1 2.0 + 10.0 LFUI Total 5 20.0 Learning Outcomes: Students are able to - formulate a scientific question in a clear way, embed results in scientific literature identify suitable instruments for analysing a specific theme l recently serence instruments for unarysing a specific theme independently make empirical analyses and carry out simple research tasks with guidance.